tbliss1/kentstateatc.github.com/events/events_tours.md

 ---
 # Facility Tours

-The first scheduled tour is Feb.
-22nd, at __Port Columbus International Airport__.
+The second scheduled tour is Mar.
+1st, at __Akron-Canton Regional Airport__.

 [To sign up, go here](/events/signup/).